erin-noe-payne/express-train/ReadMe.md

 npm install -g express-train
 ```

-Then create a new project by typing
+Then create a new project by typing:

 ```
 train new <projname>
 ```

+That command will create a directory called `projname` that in turn has a fully scaffolded train app, and pulls the dependencies
+defined in the app template.
+Express-train uses [Boilerplate](http://github.com/pvencill/boilerplate) for scaffolding the app, and lets you
+request a different template by passing a folder location or a git repo to the -b option.

 # Why use Express Train?